 Dr. Harry Overton Pope was born on the 29th of July, 1892 in Latham, Illinois, U.S.A.
 His parents William Greenleaf Eliot Pope and the former Ida Rose Richards, had been married in Bothwell the year before he was born.
 Dr. Harry Pope’s parents returned to Bothwell after young Harry was born.
 Dr. Pope’s sister Audrey “Lenore” was born in Bothwell on February 10th, 1897.
 Dr. Pope’s mother died on the 3rd of August, 1898 at the age of 26.
 She was buried at the West Bothwell Cemetery.
 After his mother died, Harry and his sister Lenore lived with his grandparents, Dr. Francis and Mary Pope.
-His father William married Bertie May Elwood on the 27th of September, 1901 in Bothwell.
-They had 3 children, all born in Bothwell; Lizzie Ardath Pope born in 1902, William Greenleaf Eliot Pope born in 1907 and Edna Gwendolyn Pope born in 1915.
+His father William married Bertie May Elwood on the 27th of September, 1901 in Bothwell and they had 4 more children, all born in Bothwell; Lizzie Ardath Pope born in 1902, William Greenleaf Eliot Pope born in 1907, Ida Rose Pope born on the 24th of April, 1911 (and died on the 17th of February 1911 of Bronchitis) and Edna Gwendolyn Pope born in 1915.

 Dr. Harry Pope attended medical school in Michigan and graduated M.D.,C.M. in 1915.
 Dr. Pope graduated M.D. from the University of Western Ontario in London in May of 1916 and he practiced medicine in the community of Bothwell.
 He joined the College of Physicians and Surgeons on the 15th of June, 1916.